ahopgood/Debendency/README.md

     * Update puml.go to add the starting dependency to the title of the graph
     * Add puml tests
     * Add package versions to assist with comparisons between OS versions
+    * Move to declare package and version in single place referencing just the package name in the diagram
     * Move puml diagram output to separate block to our log messages so any information about the diagram generation doesn't get mixed into the diagram itself
 * Add Makefile with goals
   * Build